Space Engine Systems: Surface nano-coatings on heat exchangers

 Coating a solid body with nano-particles has been shown in the scientific literature to enhance the convective heat transfer rate from solid bodies.
 Several mechanisms have been proposed, including the increase in the overall surface area associated with nano-coating.
 Essentially, it is possible that the nanoparticles act as small scale fins, which are known to improve heat exchanger effectiveness.
 Since these nano-scale fins are small, the pressure drop is also much less than when compared to the pressure losses of a large scale fin.
 This reduces the work requirements in pumping or compressing the fluid as it passes through the heat exchanger.
 The presence of surface roughness associated with nanoparticle deposits also promotes mixing, which directly affects convective heat transfer.

 Nanoparticle suspensions for heat transfer

 The suspension of a large amount of small scale solid particles in a gas results in a large surface-area-to-volume ratio.
 Studies in the scientific literature have shown that there is a unique interaction between the properties of solid nanoparticles and those of carrier fluid.
-The end result, which is not observed with larger scale particles (i.e. micron), is the alteration of the properties of the bulk fluid.
+The result, which is not observed with larger scale particles (i.e. micron), is the alteration of the properties of the bulk fluid.
 For example, Lee et al. (1999) and Wang et al. (1999) have shown, experimentally, that the suspension of 24 and 23 nm diameter CuO particles in water enhance the thermal conductivity of water by 34%.
 SES will investigate the potential enhancement of the thermal conductivity of gases with suspended nanoparticles.